Background

 EOF

-5) make the script executable
+5) Make the script executable

-chmod 755 /etc/networkd-dispatcher/routable.d/10-policy-based-rules.sh
+# chmod 755 /etc/networkd-dispatcher/routable.d/10-policy-based-rules.sh

-NOTE: Pay attention to modify the INTERFACES
+NOTE: Make sure to modify the INTERFACES

 $ ip route show table ib0